Debra Rucker Coleman, Architect

 Drawings Shown for Each House Plan

-The Study Plans have more drawings than the web site as all exterior elevations, kitchen elevations, building section (a cut-away showing the inside of the home) and detached garage drawings are also included in the 11x17 Study Plans.
-The Review Set, Construction Prints and CAD Files have the all of the above drawings shown in even greater detail plus many more drawings.
+The Study Plans have more drawings than the website as all exterior elevations, kitchen elevations, building section (a cut-away showing the inside of the home), and detached garage drawings are also included in the 11x17 Study Plans.
+The Review Set, Construction Print,s and CAD Files have the above drawings shown in even greater detail with dimensions and notes plus many more drawings such as the kitchen, and schematic electrical and framing.
 See Drawing Types.

 Custom Energy Specs